22Neves/devsite-docs/guides/checkout-pro/mobile-integration/flutter.en.md

 To do this, you must add the `back_urls` and `auto_return` properties to the payment preference creation as appropriate.

-To learn more, you can access the documentation on [Return URLs](/developers/en/docs/checkout-pro/checkout-customization/user-interface/redirection).
+To learn more, you can access the documentation on [Back URLs](/developers/en/docs/checkout-pro/web-integration/configure-back-urls).

 ## Configuring the App for Deep Link Handling